 What is a disability?

-A disability is a physical or mental disorder that limits one or more things you want and need to do.
-It can make it difficult to:
+A disability is a physical or mental impairment that substantially limits one or more major life activity.

 Adults with disabilities include, but are not limited to, persons with conditions, diseases, and infections, such as these:

 physical, sight, speech, and hearing disability epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, infection with Human Immunodeficiency Virus (HIV), intellectual disability, emotional disability, specific learning disability.

 Persons with a history of such a condition or otherwise considered as having such a condition are also considered as people with disabilities.

 Adult Learner with a Disability?
 What you should know…